Muntasirul-Hoque/Simple-Library-Management-System-Python-/README.md

 - **View All Books**: Displays all books in the library.
 - **Borrow Book**: Borrow a book if available.
 - **Return Book**: Return a borrowed book.
-- **Error Handling**: Handles invalid book ID, borrowing already borrowed books, and returning books not borrowed.
+- **Error Handling**: Invalid book ID when borrowing or returning a book.
+Trying to borrow a book that is already borrowed.
+Trying to return a book that is not borrowed.
-- **Data Privacy**: Book attributes are protected to ensure privacy.
+- **Data Privacy**: Book attributes are protected.

 ## Classes
 ### `Library`